mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 <br/>
 # [](#header-2)III.
 ANALYZING THE DATA
 I scraped Indeed.com's website for jobs that appear under searches for Macine Learning, Data Scientist, and Artificial Intelligence.
 This amounted to about 50 pages of jobs for each job search, for a total of 2807 jobs.

+The code used in my analysis is aptly called _analysis.py_ and currently resides <a href="https://github.com/mrbrins82/Projects/blob/master/Indeed/analysis.py" >here</a>.
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt